dhilt/vscroll/README.md

 );
 ```

-Adapter API becomes available as `Datasource.adapter` property after the Datasource is instantiated via operator "new".
-In terms of "vscroll" you need to get a Datasource class by calling `makeDatasource` method, then you can instantiate it. `makeDatasource` accepts 1 argument, which is an Adapter custom configuration.
+Adapter API becomes available as the `Datasource.adapter` property after the Datasource is instantiated via operator "new".
+In terms of "vscroll" you need to get a Datasource class by calling the `makeDatasource` method, then you can instantiate it. `makeDatasource` accepts 1 argument, which is an Adapter custom configuration.
 Currently this config can only be used to redefine the just mentioned Adapter reactive props.
 Here's an example of how simple Reactive props can be overridden with RxJs Subject and BehaviorSubject entities: [ui-scroll.datasource.ts](https://github.com/dhilt/ngx-ui-scroll/blob/v2.3.1/src/ui-scroll.datasource.ts).

 An important note is that the Adapter getting ready breaks onto 2 parts: instantiation (which is synchronous with the Datasource instantiation) and initialization (which occurs during the Workflow instantiating).
-Adapter gets all necessary props and methods during the first phase, but this starts work only when the second phase is done.
+Adapter gets all necessary props and methods during the first phase, but they start work only when the second phase is done.
 Practically this means
  - you may arrange any Adapter reactive subscriptions in your app/consumer right after the Datasource is instantiated,
  - some of the initial (default) values can be unusable, like `Adapter.bufferInfo.minIndex` = NaN (because Scroller's Buffer is empty before the very first `Datasource.get` call),
  - Adapter methods do nothing when called before phase 2, they immediately resolve some default "good" value (`{ immediate: true, success: true, ... }`).